Czech word order: Attributive adjectives

 However, that word order is not natural for Czech and may cause confusion.

 Appositional adjuncts

-Attributes that are not in the grammatical accordance with the superior nouns are usually postpositional.
+Attributes that are not in grammatical accordance with the superior nouns are usually postpositional.
 Such attributes keep their grammatical form regardless of noun declension:

 Clitics

 Unstressed words, clitics, form stress units with preceding stressed words.
 For rhythm, they are not the first words in sentences.
 They usually have the second position after the first part of a sentence.
 If more than one clitic occurs in a sentence, the order is the following: